rxue/unix_scripts/README.md

 * Add a crontab to shutdown PC at a specified time every day
 * Command instead of logout for Xsession refresh still unsolved, `source /etc/X11/Xsession` encountered errors
 * In case of installing on Virtual Box, add the Guest Addition installation script
-* Install the **lvm2 (Logical Volume Manager)** and make use of it to manage the disk instead of *partitions*.
-(As administrators get comfortable with logical volume management, partitions are disappearing, too.)
+* Install the **lvm2 (Logical Volume Manager)** and make use of it to manage the disk instead of *partitions* (As administrators get comfortable with logical volume management, partitions are disappearing, too.).
+Try to make use of **snapshots** to make a backup mechanism with an external storage device
+* Make an lost+found mechanism like the recycle bin in Windows

 <sub>Reference: UNIX AND LINUX SYSTEM ADMINISTRATION HANDBOOK (4th edition) > Chapter 8 Storage > 8.4 Peeling the Onion: The Software Side of Storage (P/222)</sub>